Join or Renew Now!

 AAPS regional discussion group meetings are planned and organized by volunteers and their success depends entirely on the contributions of our members.
 Please contact the chair of the discussion group in your area to actively volunteer and advance the pharmaceutical sciences in your community.

-The RS section is seeking volunteers to assist with the creation of a Regulatory Affairs 102 ecourse.
+The RS section is seeking regulatory sciences subject matter expert volunteers to assist with the creation of a Regulatory Affairs 102 ecourse.
 Contact Monica Whitmire to volunteer.

 Become A Mentor